Shooting Star (Poison song): Commercial performance

-Despite the song's album debuting with strong sales in its first week with 11,574 sales as an independent release without a major record label promoting the album, peaking at #103 on the Billboard 200 chart and No. 8 on the Independent Albums chart, when released as the third and final single from the album on November 5, 2002, Shooting Star did not chart on any major music charts and failed to gain traction on major radio stations with the exception of some airplay on AOR radio stations.
+Despite the song's album debuting with strong sales in its first week with 11,574 sales as an independent release without a major record label promoting the album, peaking at No. 103 on the Billboard 200 chart and No. 8 on the Independent Albums chart, when released as the third and final single from the album on November 5, 2002, Shooting Star did not chart on any major music charts and failed to gain traction on major radio stations with the exception of some airplay on AOR radio stations.